-Dublin is a city of nearly 50,000 residents located just northwest of Columbus, Ohio.
+Dublin is a city of around 50,000 residents located just northwest of Columbus, Ohio.
 It offers residents and corporate citizens responsive services, attractive housing, superior public education, direct regional highway access, abundant park space, thoughtful and strategic planning, innovative ideas and technology and a dynamic community life.
 Dublin is ranked the number one small city in Ohio and is consistently ranked one of the safest cities in the nation.
-It is home to more than 20 corporate headquarters, an entrepreneurial center, 4,300+ businesses, world-class events and the urban, walkable Bridge Street District.
+It is home to more than 20 corporate headquarters, an entrepreneurial center, thousands of thriving businesses from start-ups to international corporations, world-class events and the urban, walkable Bridge Street District.

 Dublin also is known as a leader in municipal innovations, including tax increment financing, Dublink Broadband and green initiatives.

-Dublin has long been recognized as a premier community, not only locally, but also internationally.
-Home to Ohio’s largest corporation, Cardinal Health – 21 on the Fortune 500 list, Dublin also is the headquarters of the Wendy’s Company, Ashland Inc. and OCLC.
+Dublin has long been recognized as a premier community, not only locally but also internationally.
+Home to some of Ohio’s largest corporations, including Cardinal Health, Quantum Health and United Healthcare, Dublin also is the headquarters of the Wendy’s Company, Nestle and OCLC.

 Dublin’s diverse and sound economic base provides the foundation for the present and future stability of the City.
 The City’s continued economic vitality is the result of quality development, strategic planning and aggressive efforts to attract and retain high-quality commercial development.

 All three high schools consistently rank among the top high schools in the country.
-Dublin City Schools has the highest average ACT score, (25.5) of any Ohio district with an enrollment of more than 10,000.
+With an average ACT score of 25.6, Dublin City Schools is the the #1 ranked district in Central Ohio, #3 in Ohio and #57 in the nation, according to school rating website niche.com.
 With 25 institutes of higher learning in Central Ohio, including Ohio University at Dublin, Columbus State’s Dublin Regional Learning Center and The Ohio State University in nearby Columbus, the region offers a pipeline to 115,000 college students and 20,000 annual graduates.

 Dublin’s largest source of funding is income tax revenues, which are allocated 75 percent to the General Fund and 25 percent to the Capital Improvements Program (CIP).
 Dublin’s healthy tax base provides the resources necessary to keep pace with the city’s growth and underwrite the high quality of life enjoyed by Dublin’s corporate and residential citizens.